-For Arts students: HIE101 and HIE103 and two of the following: HIE203, (HIE270 or HIE271), HIE/F284

-For Science and Engineering students: HIE203, HIE207, HIE271
+For Arts students: HIE101, HIE103, HIE203 (HIE270 or HIE271) For Science and Engineering students: HIE203, HIE207 and HIE271

 Enrolment is limited.
-Students are selected by the Battlefield Tour Selection Committee.
+Students needs a recommendation of a history professor and are selected by the Battlefield Tour Selection Committee.
+Students must also be in good standing within the four-pillar program.